Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 The centuries-old glory of the Russian people is connected with it.

-Many times did the Red Square see great Lenin at its ancient towers.
+Many a time did the Red Square see great Lenin at its ancient towers.

-that the words of the coming Victory sounded for the whole world to hear.
+that [Stalin’s] words of the coming Victory sounded for the whole world to hear.

 It’s nine in the morning.

-The elected by people deputies to the Supreme Council of the USSR are entering the Red Square.
+the deputies to the Supreme Council of the USSR.

 the diplomatic corpse, members of the military missions.